qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

  | - failures can violate a functions and the safety mechanisms for the function
  | - failures an violate partitions of features or components

 With the DFA shall be shown that the freedom from interference is achieved by the absence of common cause failures.
+Common cause failures shall be analysed at feature platform level and for complex components.
+A complex component is defined as a component where not directly in the architecture can be seen that the freedom from interference is achieved.

 The objective of the FMEA is to show that the risk of systematic faults is reduced to an acceptable level.
 This shall be done by showing that systematic faults can be excluded by a full test coverage.
 Or, if this is not possible, that the systematic faults are mitigated by a sufficient mitigation.
 Cascading failures are also considered in the FMEA and not in the DFA.
-Is is because it it's not applicable to use within S-CORE a ASIL decomposition.
+It's because a ASIL decomposition is not applicable at S-CORE.

 Inputs
 ******